x-bell/xbell/README.md

 ## 🎐 Features
 - Write unit tests and e2e tests with the same mind.
 - Freely switch between Node.js and Browser environments to test your code.
-- Easy to use decorator mode based on Typescript & IoC
+- Easy to use decorator mode based on Typescript.